 - 5. Foreword, Annual Report: A Year in Exhibitions, exhibition catalogue, 7th Gwangju Biennale (Gwangju Biennale Foundation and BOM [Books on the Move]), 2008.

 A version of this paper was presented at the conference Landmark Exhibitions: Contemporary Art Shows Since 1968, a collaboration between Tate Modern and Jan van Eyck Academie with the Royal College of Art and The London Consortium, in October 2008.
-Other papers relating to the conference can be found in issue 12 of Tate Papers.
+Other papers relating to the conference can be found in Tate Papers no.12.

 Hans Haacke is a German-American artist who lives and works in New York.